farhan-tariq/Game-of-Life/README.md

 # Game-of-Life
-C implementation of Game of Life.
+Implementation of Game of Life in C.